madetech/handbook/roles/sfia/lead_designer.md

 - Facilitates a team to visualise and agree what its service is from end-to-end, front to back of user interactions and internal processes.

-- Prototypes what a minimal viable service could be, balancing complex user needs, urgent client goals and legacy systems or processes
+- Prototypes what a minimal viable service could be, balancing complex user needs, urgent client goals and legacy systems or processes.

 - Establishes design sprints activities and structure within a team previously no working in a agile, open or user-centred way

-- Breaks down silos within their team and has UCD roles and people in other disciplines working towards the same goals
+- Breaks down silos within their team and has UCD roles and people in other disciplines working towards the same goals.

-- Shares research with other delivery teams within the client organisation and shows the need for closely coordination between teams
+- Shares research with other delivery teams within the client organisation and shows the need for closely coordination between teams.

-- Working with content designer to turn a new government policy into a prototypes to test with users
+- Works with a content designer to turn a new government policy into a prototypes to test with users.

 ### Knowledge